saber778899/ADTS-FRAMEWORK/README.md

 $ python track.py
 ```

-For the comparison of astronauts tracking effects, please see [TrackEval](https://github.com/JonathonLuiten/TrackEval) for details
+For a quantitative evaluation of AstroTracNet's tracking performance on the AstroMultiObj dataset, please refer to [TrackEval](https://github.com/JonathonLuiten/TrackEval) for details

 # Acknowledgement